parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 Application loads the string ``bngcg`debd`` and compares the result of ``arg1 xor 0x56`` with it.
 If both are equal, ``jz`` in line 7 will be taken.
 We have already seen the transitive property of xor so we can calculate the correct value of first argument which is ``4815162342``.
 We could also patch the ``jz`` to ``jmp`` and enter any 10 characters for argument one.

-{% codeblock lang:cpp %}
+{% codeblock lang:cpp First argument %}
 arg1 xor 0x56 = "bngcg`debd"
 arg1 = "bngcg`debd" xor 0x56
 arg1 = "4815162342"
 {% endcodeblock%}

 Now it gets a bit hazy and very painful.
 There are tons of loops and function calls.
-Those random strings are being loaded in functions and then nothing is done with them.
-In between calls I started to see patterns such as this instruction ``mov     cs:byte_729AC2, al``.
-At that address, there are bytes being written and they look like a very famous encoding which is ``base64``.
-I was stepping through until suddenly everything stopped and I saw that a ``nanosleep`` syscall was placed.
+Some random strings are loaded in different functions and not used for anything.
+I started to see patterns such as this instruction ``mov  cs:byte_729AC2, al``.
+At that address, there are bytes being written and they are in ``base64``.
+I was stepping through until suddenly everything stopped and I saw that a ``nanosleep`` syscall was executed.

 ![nanosleep](/images/2014/flare/6-2.jpg "nanosleep")

 I patched it and continued.
 Application crashed a few times in between and I had to get back to my latest breakpoint.
-I got into the habit of copying the base64 encoded bytes being written and setting up breakpoints every once in a while to get back to a check point after each crash.
-Finally all the bytes were written and ``sub_401164`` was [called](https://twitter.com/FireEye/status/496757071644487680).
-This function decodes the bytes from base64 (although I though it is a different implementation and stepped through it for an hour before realizing that it is a standard decoder).
+I got into the habit of copying the base64 bytes and setting up breakpoints every once in a while to get back to a checkpoint after each crash.
+Finally all the bytes were written and [sub_401164](https://twitter.com/FireEye/status/496757071644487680) was called.
+This function decodes the bytes from base64 (although I though it is a different implementation and stepped through it for an hour before realizing that it is just a standard decoder).

 {% codeblock lang:nasm Checking argument 2 %}
 [stack]:00007FFF3A5AC39C  ; ---------------------------------------------------------------------------